open-telemetry/opentelemetry-demo/README.md

 progress](https://github.com/open-telemetry/opentelemetry-demo/blob/main/CHANGELOG.md)
 since we've started the project in May 2022 but we're not stopping there.
-The demo is intended to be a living artifact that will be kept up to date and we have exciting new features planned as we mature.
+The demo is intended to be a living artifact that will be kept up to date and we have exciting new features planned as we continue to mature the webstore.

 If you'd like to help (**which we would love**), check out our [contributing guidance](./CONTRIBUTING.md).